-- (24) Given that no agreed methods or guidance on the assessment of indirect effects on biodiversity are currently available at Union level, confirmatory information on any possible indirect effects on biodiversity via trophic interactions, should be submitted by the applicant once suitable methods and guidance are available. - (25) Furthermore, other Union provisions aimed at the protection and promotion of biodiversity in ecosystems, including agro-ecosystems might also be relevant when considering the reduction of any impacts of glyphosate on biodiversity.
-In particular, under Directive 2009/128/EC of the European Parliament and of the Council11 in conjunction with Article 55 of Regulation (EC) No 1107/2009, Member States are obliged to encourage the development and implementation of integrated pest management and of alternative approaches or techniques in order to reduce their dependency on the use of pesticides. - Uses by non-professional users were not part of the representative uses submitted by the applicant and therefore have not been assessed.
-Therefore, Member States should be required to pay particular attention to uses by non-professional users when carrying out assessments for their authorisation. - The use of plant protection products containing glyphosate for pre-harvest uses may not always be compliant with Directive 2009/128/EC in conjunction with the provisions of Article 55 of Regulation (EC) No 1107/2009.
+- (25) Furthermore, other Union provisions aimed at the protection and promotion of biodiversity in ecosystems, including agro-ecosystems might also be relevant when considering the reduction of any impacts of glyphosate on biodiversity.
+In particular, under Directive 2009/128/EC of the European Parliament and of the Council11 in conjunction with Article 55 of Regulation (EC) No 1107/2009, Member States are obliged to encourage the development and implementation of integrated pest management and of alternative approaches or techniques in order to reduce their dependency on the use of pesticides. - (26) Uses by non-professional users were not part of the representative uses submitted by the applicant and therefore have not been assessed.
+Therefore, Member States should be required to pay particular attention to uses by non-professional users when carrying out assessments for their authorisation. - (27) The use of plant protection products containing glyphosate for pre-harvest uses may not always be compliant with Directive 2009/128/EC in conjunction with the provisions of Article 55 of Regulation (EC) No 1107/2009.
 Therefore, Member States should be required to pay particular attention to pre-harvest uses when carrying out assessments for their authorisation.
-Specifically, use of plant protection products containing glyphosate for desiccation to control the time point of harvest or to optimise threshing is not considered to comply with the provisions of Article 55 of Regulation (EC) No 1107/2009 and, therefore, should not be authorised. - (28) As plant protection products containing glyphosate are also used for non-agricultural applications, Member States should, in accordance with Directive 2009/128/EC, ensure that the use of plant protection products containing glyphosate is minimised or prohibited in sensitive areas such as public parks and gardens, sports and recreation grounds, school grounds and children's playgrounds and in the close vicinity of healthcare facilities. - (29) Directive 2000/60/EC12 of the European Parliament and of the Council and Directive 2009/128/EC set out certain requirements for the monitoring of water status and use of plant protection products.
-Considering the importance of preventing contamination of the environment with glyphosate and/or its metabolites, and in particular surface waters, Member States may also set additional monitoring requirements when authorising plant protection products containing glyphosate.
+Specifically, use of plant protection products containing glyphosate for desiccation is not considered to comply with the provisions of Article 55 of Regulation (EC) No 1107/2009 and, therefore, should not be authorised. - (28) As plant protection products containing glyphosate are also used for non-agricultural applications, Member States should, in accordance with Directive 2009/128/EC, ensure that the use of plant protection products containing glyphosate is minimised or prohibited in sensitive areas such as public parks and gardens, sports and recreation grounds, school grounds and children's playgrounds and in the close vicinity of healthcare facilities. - (29) Directive 2000/60/EC12 of the European Parliament and of the Council and Directive 2009/128/EC set out certain requirements for the monitoring of water status and use of plant protection products.
+Considering the importance of preventing contamination of the environment with glyphosate and/or its metabolites, and in particular surface waters, Member States may also set additional monitoring requirements when authorising plant protection products containing glyphosate. - (30) Glyphosate has been subject to two comprehensive assessments since 2012, both of which have not identified concerns indicating that the approval criteria laid down in Regulation (EC) No 1107/2009 are not fulfilled.
+As such it cannot be expected that in the near term enough new information would be accumulated to result in a different outcome.
+At the same time, it is noted that research on glyphosate has intensified in recent years and new insights on the properties of glyphosate relevant for the protection of human health and environment might arise.
+In order to balance those considerations, it is appropriate to provide for a renewal of the approval of glyphosate for a period of 10 years.
+Furthermore, the active substance may be reviewed at any time pursuant to Article 21 of Regulation (EC) No 1107/2009. - (31) Implementing Regulation (EU) No 540/2011 should be amended accordingly.

-Directive 2009/128/EC of the European Parliament and of the Council of 21 October 2009 establishing a framework for Community action to achieve the sustainable use of pesticides (OJ L 309, 24.11.2009, p.
+11 Directive 2009/128/EC of the European Parliament and of the Council of 21 October 2009 establishing a framework for Community action to achieve the sustainable use of pesticides (OJ L 309, 24.11.2009, p.
 71).

-Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy (OJ L 327, 22.12.2000, p.
-1).
+12 Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy (OJ L 327, 22.12.2000, p.1).